opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

   export let todo: TodoType
 ```

-The first warning we get is TypeScript telling us to define the type of the `updatedTodo` variable of the `update` function.
-This can be a little tricky, because if you remember how we handled it, `updatedTodo` contains only the attributes of the todo that have been updated.
-That means, it's not a complete todo, it only has a subset of a todo's properties.
+The first warning we get is TypeScript telling us to define the type of the `update()` function's `updatedTodo` variable.
+This can be a little tricky because `updatedTodo` contains only the attributes of the todo that have been updated.
+That means it's not a complete todo — it only has a subset of a todo's properties.

-For these kind of cases, TypeScript provides several [utility types](https://www.typescriptlang.org/docs/handbook/utility-types.html) to make it easier to apply these common transformations.
-What we need right now is the [`Partial<T>`](https://www.typescriptlang.org/docs/handbook/utility-types.html#partialt) utility, which allows to represent all subsets of a given type.
+For these kinds of cases, TypeScript provides several [utility types](https://www.typescriptlang.org/docs/handbook/utility-types.html) to make it easier to apply these common transformations.
+What we need right now is the [`Partial<T>`](https://www.typescriptlang.org/docs/handbook/utility-types.html#partialt) utility, which allows us to represent all subsets of a given type.
 The partial utility returns a new type based on the type T, where every property of T is optional.

-We'll use it like this:
+We'll use it in the `update()` function — update yours like so:

 ```typescript
   function update(updatedTodo: Partial<TodoType>) {